fonzdm/servarr/README.md

 # `*arr` Servarr

-This project is a complete Servarr Helm Chart that includes also Sonarr, Radarr, Prowlarr, qBitTorrent, Jellyseerr, Jellyfin and Flaresovlerr as sub-charts.
+This project is a complete Servarr Helm Chart that includes also Sonarr, Radarr, Prowlarr, qBitTorrent, Jellyseerr, Jellyfin, Flaresovlerr and Scraparr as sub-charts.

 ## :test_tube: Getting Started